ZupIT/beagle-web-core/docs/tests.md

 In this page, the content of the note will be fully visible instead of truncated.
 Also, it will be in the format of a form, making it possible to edit both the title and the text (content).

-The button in the right submit the form and save the changes.
+The button in the right submits the form and saves the changes.
 The button in the left returns to the home page.

 The creation of a note also uses this view, but the form is started empty.